 Size: Screens are used to measure the size of the beans to make sure they are the agreed size.
 There is always an agreed tolerance which changes depending on the country, grade of coffee or what is specified in that contract.

-Appearance – a weighed sample is tipped onto the table and each bean is systematically checked for defects : colour, insect holes, maturity, damage plus any extraneous matter.
+Appearance: A weighed sample is tipped onto a black mat and each bean is systematically checked for defects, colour, insect holes, maturity, damage plus any extraneous matter.
 The defects are tallied and checked against the contracted allowance.
 The overall colour and texture of the sample is noted.

-Cupping – the final frontier.
-Dependent upon quality and origin, beans are weighed into a minimum of 3 bowls to a maximum of 10 bowls.
-This ensures 1 bad bean will remain in 1 bowl, rather than being dispersed over all bowls.
-The groups are numbered and paired with a previous delivery as a “control sample”.
-The temperature of the coffee is noted prior to and after cupping.
-Once evaluated by the panel of cuppers, comments are discussed openly and the results noted.
+Cupping: Depending on the quality and origin, coffee beans are weighed into a minimum of three bowls and a maximum of ten bowls.
+This ensures one bad bean will remain in one bowl, rather than being dispersed over all bowls.
+The water and brewing temperature is controlled, and the time between brewing and cupping the coffee is timed to ensure consistency.